-We appreciate the photos of vehicles and offences that you send us however we must make it clear that if you choose to use your mobile phone or device whilst driving you may be fined.
-KAB will not accept any liability for people being fined for using a mobile phone/device whilst in control of a motor vehicle.
+There are strict rules and laws for drivers of vehicles with regard to mobile phone use.
+KAB will not accept any liability for people being fined for using a mobile phone/device while in control of a motor vehicle.

 Where the vehicle is a company vehicle, the registered owner who receives the fine may send a statutory declaration stating that they did not throw, drop or dump the litter and name the person who was authorised by them to use the vehicle at the time.
 The declaration must include the name and address of that authorised person.
 If the owner wishes KAB to consider any other relevant facts relating to the offence, which could disprove the reported litter offence, these must included in the statutory declaration.

 Note: All the above options require a Statutory Declaration.
 An ordinary letter, fax or e-mail is not acceptable.
-Statutory Declaration forms can be obtained at Post Offices.
+Statutory Declaration forms can be obtained at Post Offices or online.

 DWER’s 24 hour Pollution Watch hotline – 1300 784 782